mbuckaway/esp32-homekit-garagedoor/README.md

 idf.py monitor
 ```

 The easiest way to setup Homekit is to use the USB cable and the ESP-IDF monitor.
 This allows you to see the QR code generated in the log.
-Unlike production Homekit devies, there is no way to autoprivision the WIFI password through homekit.
+Unlike production Homekit devices, there is no way to autoprivision the WIFI password through homekit.
 While it is possible, it requires a Homekit license from Apple and the MFi from Espressif.
 For home use, the hard coded WIFI credentials is usually good enough.

 With the monitor running, you will get a screen full of data and a QR code.
 The first QR code is for homekit.
 If you mess up anything, hold the boot button down for 10 seconds to wipe the configuration, and start over.
 Open the Homekit app on your iPhone, and add an accessory.
 Scan the first QR code with Home app, and it should find the GarageDoor accessory.
 At this point, it's fairly quick to add the accessory.
 Because of all the different sensors in this device, it's a good idea to use "separate tiles" to display them.
 Open the setting for the garage door item in the Home app, and select the separate files item.

 That is it.
 You can now use the Home app or Siri to control the device.
 The default names are ESP "item name".
 You can change them on your Home app.

-## Resetting the ESP device

-There is an button handler tied to GPIO0 which on most devices is attached to the boot button.
-Holding the button has two effects:
-- hold for 3 seconds to reset the WIFI setup
-- hold for 10 seconds to wipe the config to "factory defaults" and start over